Parole: Modern history

 Parole in the United States has proven to be politically divisive.
 Beginning from the initiation of the war on drugs in the 1970s, politicians began to advertise their "tough on crime" stances, encouraging a tightening of penal policy and resulting in longer sentences for what were previously referred to as minor drug violations.
 During elections, politicians whose administrations parole any large number of prisoners (or, perhaps, one notorious criminal) are typically attacked by their opponents as being "soft on crime".
 According to the U.S. Department of Justice, at least sixteen states have removed the option of parole entirely, and four more have abolished parole for certain violent offenders.
 However, during the rise of mass incarceration in the 1970s, the states that continued to use parole and indeterminate sentencing contributed more to rising incarceration rates than those without parole boards.
 Said states implemented a dramatic decrease of parole releases, which inevitably resulted in longer sentences for more prisoners.
 From 1980 to 2009, indeterminate sentencing states made up nine of the ten states with the highest incarceration rate.

 Starting in the 1980s, parole was revisited as a method once again to manage prison populations and as financial motivation to prevent further budget straining.
 The new approach to parole release was accompanied with the growth of a mass surveillance state.
 The supervision practices of increased drug testing, intensive supervision, unannounced visits and home confinement are widely used today.
 Additionally, a growing condition of parole was to assume the role of informant towards frequently surveilled communities.

 The Great Recession of 2008 coupled with the Twin Towers attack on September 11, 2001 contributed to the public emphasis on the war on terror and eventually led to a trend of lowering incarceration.
 In fact, presidential politics between 2001 and 2012 were, for the first time in ten years, not focused on domestic crime control and even saw the promotion of the Second Chance Act by George W. Bush, who used the act to pledge federal money for reentry as a symbol of his "compassionate conservatism".

-Consistent with social disparities in criminal sentencing, parole candidates in the USA face stigmas related to their race, sex, economic background and immigration status that significantly affect their probability of being released.
-Convicts who are non-white or non-citizens are most likely to be denied parole.